tonikocjan/atheris-sml/README.md

 Even though there is nothing wrong with the above program in terms of syntax, we can quickly evaluate that it is not a valid program, because SML doesn't allow addition of `string` and `int` types.

-Onether key observation is that we actually didn't define any types explicitly (even though we could).
+Another key observation is that we actually didn't define any types explicitly (even though we could).
 So how does the compiler know of which types are the above expressions?
 The answer is that the SML, even though it's strongly typed, doesn't need explicit type annotations.
 A mechanism that allows this is called `type inference`.
 Type inference is very useful because it removes redundant typing for the programmer, where it is not needed.
 Let's take a look at some examples:

 ```
 val x = 10;